The new Governor of Umbria, the League Party’s Donatella Tesei (L), with Party leader Matteo Salvini

-The Populism in Action Project, based at the University of Birmingham, will be launched on EA WorldView next month:
+The Populism in Action Project is based at the University of Birmingham.

 The Italian right scored a stunning victory in the regional election in Umbria in central Italy on Sunday, casting doubt on how long Italy’s current government — backed by the left and the Five Star Movement (M5S) — can survive.

 Umbria’s new Governor is Donatella Tesei, a League (Lega) Party senator who also enjoyed the backing of Forza Italia and Brothers of Italy.
 With this support, she took 57.5% of the vote, compared with Vincenzo Bianconi’s 37.5%.

 Umbria had been governed by left wingers since the institution of regional administrations about 50 years ago, but the writing for the ruling centre-left Democratic Party (PD) has been on the wall.
 The League gained an impressive 38.2% of the Umbrian vote in the 2019 European elections, and the PD’s reputation took a hit when the previous governor had to quit due to a scandal.
 However, what was unexpected was the scale of the PD’s defeat, particularly since it had reached an agreement with the populist M5S that they would both throw their weight behind Bianconi’s candidature for the governorship.

 Winners and Losers

 An early sign of the shift was the 9% increase in turnout to 64.4%, compared with that of the regional elections of 2015.
 It is yet another confirmation that, when people believe they can bring about change, they participate in larger numbers.
 The right swapped places with the PD/M5S alliance, securing almost exactly the same percentage of votes that its opponents had gained in the previous regional election.